connect-group/terraform-aws-ses-dashboard/README.md

 SES Deliverability Dashboard
 ============================
-This module will create a [Deliverability Dashboard](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/bouncecomplaintdashboard.html) that shows information about SES Email bounces and complaints.
+This module will create a [Bounce Complaint Dashboard](https://aws.amazon.com/blogs/messaging-and-targeting/creating-a-daily-dashboard-to-track-bounces-and-complaints/) that shows information about SES Email bounces and complaints.

+Note, the original article on which this is based was taken down in May 2019.
+This terraform solution will still work.

 It is a slight adaptation of the functionality described in the AWS Developer documentation because it uses an SNS Email topic to send the report, rather then sending it directly from a verified SES sender.
 This elimates manual steps.